 UPDATE… yeah, we forgot about this rule whilst we were in Norway and spent an awful night parked up next to a road which was busy all night, with trucks rushing past and shaking the motorhome- even with the legs down!
 Never again… at least until the next time!! 🙂

-Free Camping with a campervan or motorhome in the UK- the legalities
+Campervan Travel and Free Camping with a motorhome in the UK- the legalities

 So, after all this advice, is it even legal to wild camp in the UK in a vehicle?
 The honest answer is….. kinda.

-Wild camping England & Wales in a motorhome
+Wild camping in England & Wales in a motorhome

 Pretty much every piece of land in England & Wales is owned by someone, and you DON'T have right of access onto their land without their permission.
-(The big exception to this is Dartmoor National Park, where you DO have right of access on some areas.
-But not others.)
 Therefore if you are asked to move on, you need to do so.
-Wild camping is also prohibited on Open Access lands (shaded orange on Ordnance Survey Maps).
+Wild camping is also prohibited on Open Access lands (shaded orange on Ordnance Survey Maps) and in most National Parks.

 HOWEVER, there are many places in England & Wales where wild camping is tolerated.
 Heck, we camped next to Stonehenge for the night and spoke to the security guards from English Heritage at 6am (we were filming the sunrise).
 They didn't bat an eyelid at the fact we were parked there, for free, for the night.
 There were in fact several other vans around and they could easily have asked us all to move if it was an issue…. but they didn't.
 Because it wasn't.
 (UPDATE- apparently it is now and the Drove is now closed.
 Sob)